 Why Are You Branding/Rebranding?

 Maybe you are rebranding your company because you want to expand into a new market.
-Maybe it’s to go with the times.
-Maybe you need to know a few things before you rebrand.
+Maybe your current brand doesn’t communicate your offering clearly.

 Write down three reasons you are focusing on your brand right now.
 If it helps, make a list of attributes you love about your brand and the ones you hope to have.
 You can’t rebrand if you don’t know what qualities you want your brand to have.